Alpha200/yume/README.md

 ### Memory Management

 - **Automatic Categorization**: Messages are analyzed and stored as preferences, observations, or reminders
-- **Intelligent Reminder Scheduling**: Create one-time reminders (specific datetime) or recurring reminders (time of day with optional day filter)
+- **Intelligent Reminder Scheduling**: Create one-time reminders (specific datetime), recurring reminders (time of day with optional day filter), or location-based reminders (triggered on entering/leaving a geofence)
 - **Adaptive Scheduling**: Re-evaluates existing schedules whenever a new interaction occurs (chat, geofence, or reminder) to adjust timing based on current context
 - **Deferred Execution**: 60-second debounce consolidates multiple triggers into a single evaluation, preventing rapid rescheduling
 - **Automatic Cleanup**: Memory Janitor runs every 12 hours to archive and clean up old memories